 A Risk Management Strategy and associated policies and procedures were in place across the Secretariat during the reporting period.
 The Strategy continues to define the Secretariat's approach to risk management.
-The Strategy was revised during the year following an Internal Audit review of risk management.
-These amendments included better categorisation of the impact of risk, enhanced guidance on assessing the probability of risk and a wider matrix of risk assessment (the review recommended the use of a 5 x 5 assessment matrix to replace the initial 3 x 3 matrix).
+The Strategy was reviewed during the year and while the Strategy remains substantially unchanged there were some minor amendments, namely the Senior Information Risk Owner is now the Director of Legal and Governance Services.
+Further clarification was added on the five partner bodies to the Assembly Commission and the governance of each these relationships was defined.
 The Strategy continues to reflect the requirement to publish an annual Governance Statement.